dr-daisuke-urano/Plant-Hyperspectral/README.md

 1. Import hsi_spec_comp_analysis function, which decomposes original hyperspectral images into a reduced number of components using methods such as NMF, SVD, FastICA, PCA, or SparsePCA.
 It returns both the fitted model and the projected data cube.

-The function requires the following parameters.
+The function requires the following parameters.</br>
-•	cube: 3D hyperspectral data cube of shape (x, y, wavelength).
+•	cube: 3D hyperspectral data cube of shape (x, y, wavelength).</br>
-•	bands: 1D array the wavelengths corresponding to the hyperspectral bands.
+•	bands: 1D array the wavelengths corresponding to the hyperspectral bands.</br>
-•	dim: Number of components to retain.
+•	dim: Number of components to retain.</br>
 •	method: Decomposition method to use.
-Choose from ‘SVD', 'NMF', 'ICA', 'PCA', 'SparsePCA'.
+Choose from ‘SVD', 'NMF', 'ICA', 'PCA', 'SparsePCA'.</br>
-•	path: Absolute path to the directory to save results.
+•	path: Absolute path to the directory to save results.</br>

 ```python
 model, projected_cube = hsi_spec_comp_analysis(cube, bands, dim=10, method='SVD', path='output_directory')